-It’s funny how different foods go with different memories and experiences.
+Did you ever stop and think about how different foods go with different memories, emotions, and experiences?

 Homemade waffles taste like a comfortable day.
 I’ve been eating them ever since Laura and Abby were on the same soccer team in Kindergarten, and Abby would come over for lunch every Saturday after their practices.
 It’s funny because I think I’ve eaten so many waffles with the two of them, and then so many waffles without them, over the years, that I don’t even think of Laura and Abby when I eat waffles.
 Waffles just make me feel at peace.